-There are still ongoing challenges, with access to the life-saving diagnoses made possible with ultrasound being limited by the availability of machines and the ability to analyze their results.
-In British Columbia, for example, only 5% of physicians are trained to interpret scans; consequently up to 40% of patients are not able to access specialized diagnostic tests and face long wait times.
+Unfortunately, access to the life-saving diagnoses made possible with ultrasound is limited by the availability of machines and the ability to analyze their results.
+In British Columbia, for example, only 5 per cent of physicians are trained to interpret scans.
+As a result, up to 40 per cent of patients are unable to access specialized diagnostic tests or face long wait times.

-This is driving the efforts of the Providence Health Care led Intelligent Network for Point-of-Care Ultrasound consortium made up of Change Healthcare, Clarius Mobile Health, The University of British Columbia, and the Rural Coordination Centre of BC.
+This is driving the efforts of the Intelligent Network for Point-of-Care Ultrasound consortium, led by Providence Health Care in partnership with Change Healthcare, Clarius Mobile Health, the University of British Columbia and the Rural Coordination Centre of BC.

-The project will develop a bedside tool for doctors that combines machine learning, handheld ultrasound devices and a cloud-based platform to create an integrated and intelligent point-of-care ultrasound network to deliver faster, more accurate diagnoses to patients whether they reside in urban, rural or remote areas.
+The team is developing a bedside tool for doctors that combines machine learning, handheld ultrasound devices and a cloud-based platform to create an integrated and intelligent point-of-care ultrasound network to deliver faster, more accurate diagnoses to patients in rural, remote and urban areas.

-The intelligent network being built will provide visual feedback to family doctors and reduce the need for specialized training.
+The intelligent network provides visual feedback to family doctors and reduces the need for specialized training.
 The visual feedback will provide augmented assistance to the physician to make a diagnosis decision no matter where they are.
 The connected system will also load images centrally, making remote second opinions an easy option.

-The Intelligent Network for Point-of-Care Ultrasound will also save costs for both the health system and for individuals on a distinctly non-medical cost—travel.
-It costs about $20,000 to transfer a patient from a rural setting to an urban centre for urgent diagnostic imaging.
-For non-urgent ultrasound scans, especially first-trimester obstetric ultrasound exams, patients themselves are out of pocket when they have to travel, often for hours, by ferry or by car.
+The digital solution is also saving money for the healthcare system and patients in smaller communities.
+It costs about $20,000 to transfer a patient from a rural area to an urban centre for urgent diagnostic imaging.
+For non-urgent ultrasound scans, especially first trimester obstetric ultrasound exams, patients are out of pocket when they must travel for hours by ferry or car.